GEOLYTIX/xyz/eleventy/document/document.md

 ## Images

-We do not store images for the documentation in the XYZ repository.
-Images should be uploaded to an image hosting platform such as [cloudinary](https://cloudinary.com).
+Images should not be comitted to the XYZ repository but must be uploaded to an image hosting platform such as [cloudinary](https://cloudinary.com).

 ![](https://res.cloudinary.com/geolytix-xyz/image/upload/v1589640927/documentation/gh-pages_z1zcne.png)